 Stay fit, strong, and injury-free with these exercise options.

-High-impact, gut-busting workouts may have been effective in your twenties, but exercising for long-term health and wellness means being kinder to your body.
+High-impact, gut-busting workouts may have been effective in your 20s, but exercising for long-term health and wellness means being kinder to your body.
 That’s not only true for the roughly 50 million Americans afflicted with some form of arthritis; it applies to everyone.

 As the years pass, your bone density and joint support naturally start to wane.
 That doesn’t mean you can’t still enjoy a calorie-burning, muscle-building workout.
 Here are eight great options for staying fit, strong, and healthy without hammering your joints.